myselfHimanshu/Udacity-DataML/README.md

 ## Courses:
-1. Intro to Data Science
+1. Intro to Data Science<br />
+2. Intro to Machine Learning